Toyota Prius (XW10): Japan

-Export model
+Other markets

 The 2001–2003 model year Prius for the United States market (NHW11) was powered by a 1.5-liter Atkinson cycle four-cylinder gasoline engine, a permanent magnet AC electric motor, and a nickel-metal hydride (Ni-Mh) battery pack of just 1.78 KWh (Voltage: 273.6 V; Capacity: 6.5 Ah).
 The gasoline engine developed 70 hp and 82 ft.lbf of torque.
 The electric motor generated a maximum of 44 hp and 258 ft.lbf of torque.

 The NHW11 Prius became more powerful partly to satisfy the higher speeds and longer distances that North Americans drive.
 Air conditioning was standard equipment.

 The vehicle was the second mass-produced hybrid on the American market, after the two-seat Honda Insight.
 While the larger Prius could seat five, its battery pack restricted cargo space.
 The vehicle interior featured a dash-mounted shift lever and a small touchscreen with a hybrid powertrain display.
 This feature showed the vehicle operation regarding the interplay between gasoline engine, battery pack, and electric motors and could also show a bar-graph of fuel economy results.

 In the United States, the NHW11 was the first Prius to be sold.
 The Prius was marketed between the smaller Echo and the larger Corolla.
 The published retail price of the car was US$19,995.
-The California Air Resources Board (CARB) classified the car as an Ultra Low Emission Vehicle (ULEV).
+The California Air Resources Board (CARB) classified the car as a Super Ultra Low Emission Vehicle (SULEV).
 At one time, Prius owners were eligible for up to a US$2,000 tax deduction from their gross income.
 In contrast with the prior NHW10 model, Toyota executives claimed that the company broke even financially on sales of the NHW11 Prius.

 European sales began in September 2000.
 The official launch of the Prius in Australia occurred in 2001 after the 2001 Sydney Motor Show, although sales were slow until the NHW20 model arrived.

 In 2006, Toyota recalled about 8,500 2001 and 2002 model year Prius vehicles because of an incorrectly manufactured crankshaft position sensor.

 In 2009, after being investigated by the California Air Resources Board, Toyota extended a campaign nationwide for owners of MY 2001–2003 Prius for starting problems caused by improper working throttle body that led to electronic control module malfunction.